oldtimerza/meerkat-net/README.md

 ![Meerkat](https://raw.githubusercontent.com/oldtimerza/meerkat/master/logo.png)

-# Meerkat
+# Meerkat-net

 A simple keyboard driven, VIM-styled todo manager.
+This is very similar to the Meerkat project I have previously worked on, that version used electron js which I had issues with and decided to make the switch to .Net to save on size.

 ## Keyboard shortcuts: